-Clips are used as a fastening method in many industries and are increasingly being replaced with adhesive tape components due to their reliability and additional functionality, such as sealing joints and managing vibration stresses.
+Clips as a fastening method are increasingly being replaced with adhesive tape components due to increased reliability and additional functionality, such as sealing joints and managing vibration stresses.

 See the benefits of replacing clips with adhesive tape below.